keithalpichi/keithalpichi.github.io/src/data/articles/2019-08-03-aws-quick-start.md

 > Services involved: IAM

 Start by creating an AWS account with a very strong password.
 This will create an account and a root user.
 The root user, by default, is granted full administrative privileges.
-Later on you'll create yourself another IAM user with less privileges to secure your account.
+Later on, you'll create yourself another IAM user with fewer privileges to secure your account.

 ### Enable MFA for the Root User

 Immediately [enable MFA for the root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html#enable-virt-mfa-for-root) to lock it down.
-After this you'll rarely be using this user to perform anything other than [managing the root user, billing information, and other priviledged administrative tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html).
+After this you'll rarely be using this user to perform anything other than [managing the root user, billing information, and other privileged administrative tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html).

 ## Create a Billing Alarm